talisma-cassoma/blog.talisma-manuel/src/content/blog/post1.md

 ✅ **Reproducibility** – Keeping a full history of every experiment with W&B.
 ✅ **Automation** – Streamlining deployment with Kubernetes and Argo Workflows.

-By following a similar approach, I was able to **rebuild this stack using free and local resources**—a great way to **experiment with real-world ML deployment**.
+By following a similar approach, I was able to **rebuild this stack using free and local resources** a great way to **experiment with real-world ML deployment**.

 **What do you think?**  Any part of this stack that interests you the most?